Cian28-C28/FZ_Executable_Data/README.md

 # DO NOT COMMIT CRIMES, DUMMIE!

 Did you know tha crimes are illegal, even if they're fun?
 It's true; manipulating data or interfacing with devices you do not own has serious legal repercussions.
 I provide you access to my tools in good faith that you will utilize them for educational purposes or to troubleshoot or test YOUR OWN devices.
-If abuse is brought to my attention, I will shut down this repo in the name of commnity safety.
+If abuse is brought to my attention, I will shut down this repo in the name of community safety.

 # Dear Script Kiddies,